But, I also want to help you overcome this one common pitfall that so many backpackers experience.

 The tent also features a full mesh wall, instead of the standard part-mesh and part-nylon design.
 This produces noticeably improved ventilation, while the generous fly design provides enough space for pack storage for two people.

 This tent is roomy enough that you won’t feel claustrophobic as you try to sleep.
 I’m not suggesting this tent’s a palace, but it isn’t the smallest tent on the market either.
 It splits space right down the middle and passes the savings on to you.
-This means it’s an excellent middle-of-the-road design that made my best backpacking tent list.
+This means it’s an excellent middle-of-the-road design.

 Where the Quarter Dome trims and nit-picks features to reduce weight, the REI Half Dome Plus maximizes your space and comfort and doesn’t shy away from that fact.